MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/response.md

 # Cloud monitoring guide: Response

-In the [Observability](observability.md) article we discussed the five disciplines of monitoring.
+In the [Observability](observability.md) article, we discussed the five disciplines of monitoring.
 In this next article, we focus on the response discipline.
 Response is the result of defining one or more *actions* based on data-driven decisions from monitoring that let service consumers:

 * Act smart, based on the good use of well-tuned monitoring data.
-* Leverage monitoring throughout incident/problem activities.
+* Apply monitoring throughout incident/problem activities.
 * Automate investigation, diagnosis, resolution, recovery, and remediation.

 ## Overview